 Nate has written and arranged music for NPR's Radio Lab, the Young People's Chorus of New York City and the Heifetz International Music Institute.
 Additionally, a number of his songs are in rotation on Sirius XM’s Bluegrass Junction channel.
 The debut project under his own name, Walking Away, was released in the fall of 2018.
 Roots music journal No Depression says, "...it becomes clear that within only six tunes, Sabat has effectively constructed a short but dense epic through the mind of a man looking to forgive his past and travel fearlessly into his future".
 A wide variety of artistic influences -- from the Stanley Brothers to Dvořák, from Joni Mitchell to XTC -- come together, leaving the listener with a clear, original statement at the record's completion.
 It's available for streaming and purchase here.

 Nate offers instruction in upright and electric bass, songwriting, music theory, ear training, and arranging.
 For more information, please contact him here.
 He is also offering upright bass instruction via Patreon, which you can learn more about here.
-Earlier this year, Nate wrote and released his first instructional book -- Dirt Simple: Upright Bass -- via Mel Bay Publications.
+In early 2021, Nate released his first instructional book -- Dirt Simple: Upright Bass -- via Mel Bay Publications.
 It's available for purchase here.